mostlygeek/path.to.sh/README.md

 `path.to.sh` is a simple shell script to populate `/path/to/...` with symlinks to actual files.

+It does only 3 things:

+1. creates the `to/DIRECTORY` subdirectory
+2. Remove any broken symlinks
+3. Creates symlinks to files matching provided pattern.
+Duplicates are skipped. ¯\(ツ)/¯

 ## But why...?

 I've been sharing a lot of [llama-swap](https://github.com/mostlygeek/llama-swap) configuration examples.
 Manually replacing my local paths with `/path/to/file.gguf` is annoying.
 So why not just make the `/path/to/file.gguf` actually work? `#lazy`